wak75/devopsProj/readme.md

 2. **YAML Files**: The script internally calls `firstDeployment_v2.yaml` and `secondDeployment_v2.yaml` to create the deployments.
 These YAML files define the deployments and their configurations, including the container names, image specifications, and resource limits, along with the service definitions.

-3. **Automatic Scaling**: The YAML files also include configurations for automatic scaling of deployment pods.
+3. **Automatic Scaling**: The YAML files also include configurations for automatic scaling of deployment pods (Horizontal pod autoscaling).
 Kubernetes will automatically adjust the number of pod replicas based on the defined criteria, such as CPU usage or custom metrics.

+4. **Bonus**: You can also use the .env file to setup your account name dynamically instead of passing it as a command line argument in the script.